 Breathtaking landscapes are in abundance on this truly majestic walk.
-With stunning 360 degree views of some of the most spectacular scenery you will ever see anywhere in the world.
+With stunning 360 degree views of some of the most spectacular scenery, you will ever see anywhere in the world.

-This easy half day walk is on the Routeburn Track, one of New Zealand’s Great Walks and a spectacular trek in its own right.
+This easy half-day walk is on the Routeburn Track, one of New Zealand’s Great Walks and a spectacular trek in its own right.
 A well graded and easy track to follow is suitable for walkers of most abilities and those with young families.
 Allow 3 hours return.

 If you’re short on time and would like to experience a Fiordland Walk or even get a taste of the Routeburn Track, I recommend Key Summit.
-There are other great day walks in the park; Gertrude Saddle is one and one of my Top 5 Day Walks in New Zealand.
+There are other great day walks in the park; Gertrude Saddle is one and one of our Top 5 Day Walks in New Zealand.
 You would need to set aside a day for this walk and have some tramping experience.
 It’s another stunning hike with great views if you have the time.

 The Divide to Key Summit return 3 hours, 7.8 kilometre’s